HeyTomCat/ProgramLangs/langs/ama/spec.md

    also output an error and stop when register 253, 254 or 255 is being
    edited (for reason see [TEMPORARY REGISTERS](#temporary-registers)).
    This DOES NOT apply to runtime environments.
+-When detecting a ; it should ignore the ; and the rest of the line, because
+   a ; represents the start of a comment.
+-For compilers and runtime environments the specified [CORRUPTION DETECTION](#corruption-detection)
+   should be implemented.
+-Have the specified [FILE-EXTERNAL INSTRUCTUIONS](#specification-of-file-external-instructions) implemented.
+Also applys
+   for runtime environments.
 ## Specification of file-external instructions
 ## Temporary registers